Multimaterial Inkjet Printing of Mechanochromic Materials: Introduction

 Here, we sought to harness the potential of multimaterial printing to fabricate gradient property materials endowed with mechanochromic functionality, \textit{i.e.,} the ability to change their color or fluorescence in response to mechanical deformation (Fig.~\ref{fig1}a).
 Such mechanochromic materials are particularly useful for reporting stresses and damage in load-bearing materials \textit{via} an easily detectable and in some cases visually discernible optical signal \cite{Traeger2020}.
 The fabrication of such mechanoresponsive polymer materials is made possible by the incorporation of a mechanophore, namely a molecular entity that produces a defined response to external forces \textit{via} the breakage of a labile bond \cite{Deneke2020}.
-Recently, some of us developed a macromolecular additive (tOPV) consisting of two excimer-forming oligo(\textit{p}-phenylene-vinylene) (OPV) dyes connected \textit{via} a telechelic poly(ethylene-\textit{co}-butylene) backbone ($M_n$ = 3,000 g$\cdot$mol$\cdot$L$^{-1}$) that is particularly convenient for conferring mechanochromic behavior to a wide range of materials \cite{Calvino2019}.
-When blended in very small quantities (\textit{i.e.,} 0.2–1.0 wt\%) into a host polymer, the tOPV additive phase-separates to form microscopic, fluorescent inclusions whose mechanical and optical properties are closely tied to that of the host matrix, while leaving the mechanical properties of the latter unaffected \cite{kiebala_submicrometer_2023}.
-This blending process, which requires no chemical modification of the host polymer, has been successfully used to fabricate films comprised of polyurethane (PU), polyisoprene (PI), poly(styrene-\textit{b}-butadiene-\textit{b}-styrene) (SBS) and poly($\epsilon$-caprolactone) (PCL) that display strain-dependent changes in fluorescence color when subjected to tensile deformation \cite{Calvino2019,kiebala_submicrometer_2023}.
+Recently, some of us developed a macromolecular additive (tOPV) consisting of two excimer-forming oligo(\textit{p}-phenylene-vinylene) (OPV) dyes connected \textit{via} a telechelic poly(ethylene-\textit{co}-butylene) backbone ($M_n$ = 3,000 g$\cdot$mol$\cdot$L$^{-1}$) that is particularly convenient for conferring mechanochromic behavior to a wide range of polymers \cite{Calvino2019}.
+Already when blended in very small quantities (\textit{i.e.,} 0.2–1.0 wt\%) into a host polymer, tOPV phase-separates from the matrix to form microscopic, fluorescent inclusions whose mechanical and optical properties are closely tied to that of the host matrix, while leaving the mechanical properties of the latter unaffected \cite{kiebala_submicrometer_2023}.
+This blending process has been used to fabricate films comprised of polyurethane (PU), polyisoprene (PI), poly(styrene-\textit{b}-butadiene-\textit{b}-styrene) (SBS) and poly($\epsilon$-caprolactone) (PCL) that display strain-dependent changes in fluorescence color \cite{Calvino2019,kiebala_submicrometer_2023}.
 In fact, a change in emission wavelength of a tOPV-containing elastomeric polyurethane was spectroscopically discernible at strains as low as 5\% \cite{Kiebala2020}, which opens the possibility for sensing applications with unprecedented precision.
 Taken together, the advantages offered by this mechanochromic additive make it an ideal candidate for exploring the fabrication of mechanochromic materials \textit{via} inkjet printing.